benbalter/jekyll-edit-link/README.md

 # Jekyll Edit Link

-A Jekyll tag that generates links to edit the current page on github
+A Jekyll tag that generates links to edit the current page on GitHub

 ## Installation